randofan/MyCalendar/reports/week4.md

 ## Issues
 - What you did: we worked on the Git setup and finished the project proposal.
 - What worked: we successfully set up the Github repository and were able to revise the project proposal.
-- What you learned: we learned how to set up issues on Github.
+- What you learned: we learned how to use GitHub.
 - Where you had trouble: no trouble.
 - Where you are stuck: there's nothing we're stuck on.
 ## New Goals